 How much of a time commitment is Wellspring?

 Not a big one!
-You commit to 2 hours at your site every week for a total of 25 hours for the semester.
+You commit to two hours at your site every week for a total of 25 hours for the semester.
 Then, every other week, we gather for a one-hour civic reflection class.
 In weeks when we don’t meet as a group, you write a brief journal reflection instead.
 All of this counts as a one-hour academic credit per semester!

 Can I do Wellspring if I am an athlete or involved in other extracurricular activities?

 Yes!
 In fact, the majority of our Wellspringers are involved elsewhere: be it athletics, Singers, Greek life, etc!
-It’s only a three-hour a week commitment (see question above), and your volunteer hours can be scheduled around class and practice.
+It’s only a three-hour-a-week commitment (see question above), and your volunteer hours can be scheduled around class and practice.